 I am a freshman at the University of North Carolina at Chapel Hill double majoring in computer science and business administration.
 I am particularly excited about the use of artificial intelligence in business and hope to found an AI-based startup in the future.
 In 2016, I founded Cardbound, LLC, an online trading cards retailer that has sold almost $1,000,000 in goods and processed over 25,000 orders.
 I have continued to operate Cardbound and am working to use my computer science knowledge to improve business efficiency.
 Last summer, I interned at Bank of America through the Student Leaders program and helped City Year Denver, a local branch of a national non-profit, reevaluate their recruiting efforts to better target potential applicants.
 Additionally, during high school, I competed in speech and debate and was a semifinalist in the International Public Policy Forum (IPPF) Debate competition sponsored by the Brewer Foundation and NYU.
 I also completed human-robot interaction research at the University of Colorado at Boulder and subsequently won 2nd place in the Math & Computer Science category at the Corden Pharma Science Fair.
 The Guild Giving Scholarship has allowed me to forgo a work-study job, and instead focus on extracurricular activities including clubs and research.
 I have already gotten involved with the Undergraduate Consulting Club, Finance Society, and the Student Developers Club.
 I am excited to get involved with the top-notch research occurring at UNC and hope to work in a robotics lab in the near future.
 Thanks.

-Leonard Shearer, Ithaca, NY | Cornell University, Computer Science and Business Administration major, 2020 scholarship recipient
+Leonard Shearer, Cornell University, 2020 recipient

 The Guild Giving Scholarship has provided me with the opportunity to reach my goals.
 I am now a sophomore at Texas Tech University where I major in Nutritional Sciences on the Pre-Med track.
 I was accepted into the Honors College and have a 4.0 GPA, qualifying me for the President’s List.
 This past year has challenged me and helped me develop many new skills to prepare myself for the future.
 The Guild Giving Scholarship has shown me that my dreams are within reach and I can do anything that I set my mind to.